 There are many reasons why domestic spaces have black mold with no toxic effects.
 These kinds of environments have fostered favorable conditions for the formation of molds:

 Humidity and Moisture: Moisture easily allows mold to grow.
-Bathrooms, kitchens, basements, or even a poorly ventilated attic usually maintain high humid levels in any house.
+Bathrooms, kitchens, basements, or even a poorly ventilated attic usually maintain high humidity levels in any house.
 When not well-ventilated, moisture easily forms and becomes an ideal breeding ground for mold.

 Poor Ventilation: Areas without proper ventilation allow moisture to be retained for longer periods, where most molds grow.
 Without air circulation, regions within the house can be trapped by humidity, creating isolated pockets where molds can thrive.